VargaDot/ComposerGodot/README.md

 ## Getting Started

-Download the repo and copy the Composer.gd file to your project.
-You will need to add this script as an [Autoload](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html).
+Download the latest release and copy the addons folder to your project.
+Then, enable the ComposerGodot addon in the [Project Settings](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html#enabling-a-plugin).

 <details>